Gas Fireplaces Safety Precautions

-Rosie urges anyone who converts a wood-burning fireplace to gas to take precautions to protect your family and your home from harm and practice good gas fireplace safety.
+Rosie urges anyone who converts a wood-burning fireplace to gas to take precautions to protect your family and your home from harm; practice good gas fireplace safety.

 Whenever you use a gas appliance in your home, you run the risk that excess carbon monoxide will poison your family or that an untended gas flame will cause a fire.

 You can prevent those tragedies by studying your manufacturer’s gas fireplace safety instructions and by following Rosie’s tips for enjoying your gas-burning fireplace without incident.

 - Hire a licensed contractor to convert your wood-burning fireplace to gas.
 Working with a gas line or a propane tank is a job for an experienced professional, not a do-it-yourselfer.

 - Make sure your contractor installs an oxygen-depletion sensor in your gas fireplace.
 This device, sometimes called a “safety pilot,” automatically shuts the gas off if the temperature in the fireplace gets too cold or if too much carbon monoxide builds up.

 - Insist on having one, even if your gas fireplace is vented.

 - Check your county and city building codes before installing a gas fireplace to learn about restrictions on where you can place a gas fireplace.
 Ask your contractor to get a building permit before installing the gas line or propane tank that will fuel your fireplace.

 - Have your chimney cleaned by a professional chimney sweep before you fire up your gas logs for the first time.

 - Install carbon monoxide detectors on every floor of your house.